fiveloop/BenchRestTest/README.md

 ## How to Build The Program Yourself

 This solution was created with [Microsoft Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/).
-If you want to build the executable yourself you can do the following:
+If you want to build the executable yourself, you can do the following:
 1. Install Microsoft Visual Studio Community 2022.
 2. Use the NuGet Package Manager Console in Visual Studio (Tools > NuGet Package Manager > Package Manager Console) to install the ConfigurationManager package from NuGet with the command **Install-Package System.Configuration.ConfigurationManager**
 3. Use the NuGet Package Manager Console in Visual Studio (Tools > NuGet Package Manager > Package Manager Console) to install the Moq package from NuGet with the command **Install-Package Moq**